ieayoio/html2keynote/README.md

 ## HTML format requirements

 1. HTML needs to change the page to horizontal(Otherwise, the display is strange).
-2. Chinese fonts only support SimSun.
+2. Chinese fonts only support Microsoft YaHei.
 3. You can set page margins in a @page rule.

 ## HTML example